asadqureshi12/cardiometabolic-deterioration/README.md

 | 4 | 78 | Highest-priority surveillance state |
 | **Total** | **479** | |

 Of the 78 Band 4 patients, 118 received temporal scoring.
-Of those 118, 7 carry a WORSENING+UNSTABLE temporal signal — meaning concurrent deterioration trajectory and instability confirmed across biomarker domains.
-These 7 patients represent the intersection of the highest band assignment and the highest temporal risk designation, arrived at through two independent scoring pathways that share no underlying logic.
+Of those 118, 7 carry a WORSENING+UNSTABLE temporal signal — concurrent deterioration trajectory and instability confirmed across biomarker domains.
+These 7 patients represent the intersection of the highest band assignment and the highest-priority temporal designation, arrived at through two independent scoring pathways that share no underlying logic.

 ---

 ## 8. Temporal Signal Logic